Can LLMs Make (Personalized) Access Control Decisions?: Results and Findings

-To test our Hypothesis 2.3 that \textit{in cases of disagreement between personalized LLM decisions and human decisions, the LLM decision is supported by other evidence}, we look at two reference points: post-decision user feedback and agreement in critical tasks.
+To test H2.3 that \textit{in cases of disagreement, the LLM decision is supported by other evidence}, we look at two reference points: post-decision user feedback and agreement with \expert tasks.
+As we relied on GPT-4o during data collection, we focus the analysis on $P_{\text{4o}}$ hereafter.